-A. Lubrication - Grease all grease fittings after every 500 hours of operation.
+A. Lubrication - Grease all grease fittings after every 2000 hours of operation.
 If service is severe, grease more often.
 Do it gently with a hand gun until the grease exiting the lip seal or relief plug is similar in consistency and color to the new grease.

-Use a NLGI #2 grease for normal applications.
-See ESB-515 at the end of the Appendix for Viking standard grease types to check compatibility.
+Use a NLGI #2 polyurea grease for normal applications.
 For hot or cold applications, use appropriate grease.